© Crown copyright 2018

 3.2 To be a member of a club a person must be party to the contract which is the club’s constitution.
 This is clear when the club is a company - members of companies are those who have the right to vote at general meetings.
 Most members clubs in the form of companies are limited by guarantee and the terms of membership are usually clearly defined in their constitutions.
 These will usually say that each member upon joining is entitled to a single vote at general meetings.

-3.4 There are others which may qualify for CASC status, eg Community Benefit Societies (formerly IPSs) and Community Interest Companies.
+3.4 There are others which may qualify for CASC status, for example Community Benefit Societies (formerly IPSs) and Community Interest Companies.
 Clubs will need to seek advice on which to use.

-3.5 It is particularly important that your company has a CASC compliant memorandum and articles of association.
-HMRC cannot backdate registration if a Club’s governing document requires amendment.
+3.5 It is particularly important that your company has a CASC compliant memorandum and articles of association. we cannot backdate registration if a Club’s governing document requires amendment.